Iva Sidash

-Iva Sidash also Yana Sidash (Іва Сідаш, born June 30, 1995, Lviv, Ukraine) is a Ukrainian street and documentary photographer.
+Iva Sidash, also Yana Sidash (Іва Сідаш, born 30 June 1995), is a Ukrainian street and documentary photographer.

 Biography

 She has been engaged in photography since 2019.
 In 2022 graduated from the Visual Storytelling ICP masterclass.
 Has been covering a full-scale Russian invasion of Ukraine in 2022.
-Works are published in Financial Times, Der Spiegel, Göteborgs-Posten, Fisheye Magazine, Ukraїner, Bird in Flight", Reporters, The Village Ukraine, The Village Ukraine, Untitled, Prostranstvo.media.
+Works are published in Financial Times, Der Spiegel, Business Insider, Göteborgs-Posten, Fisheye Magazine, Ukraїner, Bird in Flight", Reporters, The Village Ukraine, The Village Ukraine, Untitled, Prostranstvo.media.